-Most gaming laptops these days ships with fast screens, with refresh rates of 240 Hz or more recently, even 300 Hz.
-However, all these options are only FHD (1920 x 1080 px) in terms of resolution, which is fine for most configurations and most gamers, but might not suffice for the enthusiasts looking for the most powerful gaming laptops and the crispest of details, as well as a competent work companion.
+Most gaming laptops these days ship with fast screens, with refresh rates of 240/300 Hz or more recently, even 360 Hz.
+However, many of these options are only FHD (1920 x 1080 px) in resolution, which is fine for most configurations and most gamers, but might not suffice for the enthusiasts looking for the most powerful gaming laptops and the crispest of details, as well as a competent work companion.

-Of course, these 4K 120 Hz screen options will only make their way into the highest-end configurations of the highest-end gaming notebooks, and for a good reason: it takes beastly hardware in order to run moderns games at high details and frame-rates in the 100+ fps, in order to justify paying extra for this kind of a display.
+And there’s one more reason these 4K 120 Hz screen options only make their way into the highest-end configurations of the highest-end performance and gaming notebooks out there: it takes beastly hardware to run moderns games at high details and 100+ frame-rates, in order to justify gaming on kind of a display.

-That actually means that most OEMs will only offer this screen option bundled with RTX 2080 chips or higher tier Quadro RTX 5000/6000 graphics, and even if you can find that on a lower-end system, I’m not sure I’d recommend it anyway, due to the hit in graphics performance.
+That actually means that most OEMs only offer this screen option alongside RTX 3080 (or later) or higher tier Quadro RTX 5000/6000 graphics.
+And even if you can find that on a lower-end system, I’m not sure I’d recommend it anyway, due to the hit in graphics performance at this resolution.

 The complete list of laptops with 4K 120Hz screens